 The Investments offered by MIF are a total of \$500 million of its unsecured debt obligations.
 The Investments are available to individuals, congregations, organizations, and institutions that are related to the ELCA, and defined as "Eligible Investors" on page 1.
 The Investments are: Demand Investments (adjustable rate); Term Investments (fixed and adjustable rate); and MIF4KIDZ Investments (custodian for minor only - a Term Investment with an adjustable rate).
 For a complete description of these Investments, including all terms and conditions, see Cover and "Description of the Investments" (page 23).
-All Term Investments and certain Demand Investments may be held as investments for the IRA/CESA program described at page 29, and certain Demand Investments may also be held as investments for the HSA program described at page 29.
+Term Investments and certain Demand Investments may be held as investments for the IRA/CESA program described at page 30.
+Each type of MIF Investment or terms of the same may not be available at all times.
+In its discretion, MIF may discontinue offering certain types of Investments.